 Eventually, I gave up and decided I must be one of the few who couldn’t tolerate retinol, even the retinols specifically developed for sensitive skin.

 The good news is that new forms of retinol have come to market really do work for sensitive skin, and these forms are a great introduction to this ultimate anti-ager.

 Here are the main retinoids:

 - Retinol palmitate is considered the least powerful retinoid.
-It must be converted into retinol, then retinaldehyde and finally retinoic acid before it can go to work.
+It must be converted into retinol, then retinaldehyde, and finally retinoic acid, the active form of vitamin A in our skin.

-- Retinaldehyde gets converted into retinoic acid and is great for those who aren’t quite ready for prescription retinoids.
+- Retinaldehyde is one of the most potent over-the-counter retinoids.
+It converts directly into retinoic acid and is great for those who aren’t quite ready for prescription retinoids.

 - Finally, the heavy hitters.
 Prescription retinoids include Adapalene, Tazarotene, Tretinoin, and the newer Trifarotene.
 Stronger prescription retinoids like these can produce results in as little as 4-6 weeks.
 Over-the-counter retinoids may take 3 months or more to see a change in your skin.